On the Robustness of Langevin Dynamics to Score Function Error: Simulations

 \section{Simulations}

-We validate the practical implications of Theorem \ref{thm:dbi-tv} via simulation.
+We validate the practical implication of Theorem \ref{thm:dbi-tv} via simulation.
+We emphasize that the simulations here are intended only to provide support for Theorem \ref{thm:dbi-tv}; an additional simulation supporting Theorem \ref{thm:cone-tv} is provided at the end of this Section.
 Specifically, we consider two target distributions $\pitarget$: a single Gaussian $N(\ones, 2I_d)$ with $d=50$ and a mixture of Gaussians (GMM) $\frac12 N(-\ones, 2I_d) + \frac12 N(4\ones, 2I_d)$ with $d=25$.
 Full details and results are in Section \ref{sec:appendix_simulations}.

 \textbf{Learning the score:} We learn an estimate $\hat s$ of the score function $\grad \log \pitarget$ with a fully connected neural network with 3 hidden layers trained with Adam \citep{kingma2015adam} for 150,000 epochs.
 To encourage an overfit or `memorized' score estimate $\hat s$, we create a training set of 10,000 samples by drawing 1000 i.i.d. samples from $\pitarget$ and duplicating each sample 10 times.
 We learn the score by score matching; we learn the denoiser at the 100 lowest noise levels out of a linear noise schedule of 1000 levels (e.g. \citet{ho2020denoising}).
+We intentionally used a limited dataset of 1000 repeated points to encourage overfitting of the score function to these training points, and therefore demonstrate the phenomenon predicted by Theorem \ref{thm:dbi-tv}.

+Here, we used the DDPM objective with low noise levels because it yielded the most accurate and stable approximation of $\grad \log \pitarget$.
+Using a single, very low noise level proved difficult to train reliably.
+While methods such as implicit score matching or sliced score matching could in principle be used, they are less practical even at small scale.
+We chose DDPM with low noise levels because it is fast, easy to implement, and sufficient to illustrate the phenomenon highlighted by Theorem \ref{thm:dbi-tv}.
+During training, we added noise `dynamically': for each batch, new noise was sampled and added to the base samples from $\pitarget$, following the standard DDPM procedure.